coaching, Get ready, learning and remembering, maths, reading, writing

 • Use as many of your child’s senses as possible.
 E.g. Explain and discuss (aural), show them how (visual), then they write (kinaesthetic).

-• Make the spelling, reading, or Mathematics facts shocking/interesting/surprising/exciting.
+• Make the learning shocking/interesting/surprising/exciting.

-• Test and retest new spelling and reading words and Mathematics facts over some weeks.
+• Test and retest new spelling and reading words and mathematics facts over some weeks.

 For example when learning spelling words: